-At the back of the book there are Additional exercises (pages 302-325).
-These exercises bring together some of the grammar points from a number of different units.
-For example, Exercise 16 brings together grammar points from Units 26-36.
-You can use these exercises for extra practice after you have studied and practised the grammar in the units concerned.
+At the back of the book (pages 302-325) there is a set of Additional exercises which provide 'mixed' practice bringing together grammar points from a number of different units.
+For example, Exercise 16 covers grammar points from Units 26-36.
+These exercises can be used for extra practice after students have studied and practised the grammar in the units concerned.